 Outside of that you also have to consider outlying factors such as Coronavirus or Brexit which can throw the market considerably.
 These are obviously factors you can’t control, but you should always try keep up to date with the latest news and try and understand if it’s going to impact the property market.

-A recession will naturally slow down the property market, most people will try and wait it out to see what happens before buying and often mortgage companies become more strict on their lending making it trickier for the first time buyer market.
+A recession will naturally slow down the property market, most people will try and wait it out to see what happens before buying and often house repayments companies become more strict on their lending making it trickier for the first time buyer market.
 If there is a recession, it might be worth, if you can, just waiting it out.

 If you’re adamant that you need to move, then don’t worry too much.
 The property market still continues and you still might be able to sell your home, but it’s likely going to take a lot longer and the price of your property might drop, until the economy recovers.